-FloQast Admins have the ability to invite Auditors access to FloQast for better transparency on the close.
+FloQast Admins have the ability to invite Auditors to access FloQast for better transparency on the close.
 Granting access takes place in two locations, FloQast and OneDrive.

 1. To add an Auditor in FloQast, simply go to the Team Members tab in Admin Settings.
 Under the Invite Auditor section, enter the email address.
 After clicking Add Auditor, you will be prompted to select which entities to grant access to.